 At The Write Source, we work with established nonprofits with at least five years of consistent income or revenue of $250,000 or more and a positive cash flow.
 This means that your organization must have a healthy budget, established programs, a strategic plan, and be ‘grant ready’ before we can help you be successful in obtaining grants for your programs and projects.

 - The organization must have a track record of effective programming.
-Grantmakers are venture philanthropists that want to invest in your organization and its capability to deliver programs and projects that satisfy their mission.
+Funders are venture philanthropists that want to invest in your organization and its capability to deliver programs and projects that satisfy their mission.
 They will investigate your organization thoroughly, read every word of your proposal, and potentially make site visits before they decide if and when they will provide your organization support through a grant.
-Having a reputation for planning and implementing programs that meet or exceed projected outcomes will help you succeed at obtaining grants for your future programs or projects.
+Having a reputation for planning and implementing programs that meet or exceed projected outcomes will help you succeed in obtaining grants for your future programs or projects.

 - The organization must have a strategic plan.
-Every organization must have a strategic plan in place that is approved by its board of directors before beginning the grant seeking process.
+Every organization must have a strategic plan in place that is approved by its board of directors before beginning the grant-seeking process.
 This plan identifies strengths, weaknesses, opportunities, and threats of the organization.
 It also acts as a roadmap to help your organization reach its short-term and long-term goals.
-We will use your strategic plan to provide evidence that the program or project you propose to a grantmaker is in keeping with your future vision of your organization.
+We will use your strategic plan to provide evidence that the program or project you propose to a funder is in keeping with your future vision of your organization.

 - The organization must be ‘grant ready.’
 When you inquire about our services, we also interview you to understand if your organization is ready to seek grants.
-Just because you saw a request for proposal or discovered a foundation or corporate grantmaker with similar interests doesn’t mean that it is the best fit for your program or project.
+Just because you saw a request for proposal or discovered a foundation or corporate funder with similar interests doesn’t mean that it is the best fit for your program or project.
 While we do not guarantee the outcome of any of our efforts, we want to make sure that we provide you with the best possible proposal to submit to a grantmaker with the highest likelihood of funding your program or project.